Instead of getting to heaven at last, I’m going all along!–Emily Dickinson

-“He who offers to Me with devotion and a pure heart a leaf, a flower, a fruit, or water, that offering of devotion I accept from him” (9:26).
+Whoever offers to me with devotion a leaf, a flower, a fruit, or water, I accept that offering of devotion from him whose heart is pure.
+(9:26)

 Samo’ham sarvabhuteshu, can equally mean “I am the same to all beings” and “I am the same in all beings.”
 Both meanings are intended here, I feel sure, for one explains the other.
-God is the same to all beings because He is the unifying Element within all beings.
+God is the same to all beings because he is the unifying element within all beings.
 So all beings are equal in essence.
 Since God sees the potential in all beings, with the knowledge that all without exception shall realize that potential–and also that when the potential is realized all will be in exactly the same spiritual status–there can be no question of God looking differently on anyone.
-To start with, He sees Himself within all.
-For Him the beginning, middle and end of our evolutionary journey are simultaneous.
-There is no possibility of Him reacting differently to different beings, nor even of acting differently to a particular being according the stage of his journey at any moment.
+To start with, he sees himself within all.
+For him the beginning, middle and end of our evolutionary journey are simultaneous.
+There is no possibility of him reacting differently to different beings, nor even of acting differently to a particular being according to the stage of his journey at any moment.

 Sinner no more

-“If even the evil doer worships Me with single-hearted devotion, he is to be considered righteous, for he has indeed rightly resolved” (9:30).
 There is an interesting and important implication here.
-Krishna is telling us that if an evil doer–for no one is evil by nature–resolves to fix his mind perpetually and undividedly on God, that person should be considered righteous.
+Krishna is telling us that if an evil doer (for no one is evil by nature) resolves to fix his mind perpetually and undividedly on God, that person should be considered righteous.
 This is because we all are righteous in our inmost being, and those who resolve to conform their outer life to their inner nature are at that very moment righteous.
-Oh, yes, they will still have negative karmas and their minds and hearts will need to be cleared out and purified, but if they make that genuine resolve–not a whim of the moment or a reaction of fear of future misfortune–they will rise above the karmas and conditionings and manifest their atmic nature.
-We should respect and honor them, confident–as is Krishna–that they shall succeed.
+Oh, yes, they will still have negative karmas and their minds and hearts will need to be cleared out and purified.
+But if they make that genuine resolve–not a whim of the moment or a reaction of fear of future misfortune–they will rise above the karmas and conditionings and manifest their atmic nature.
+We should respect and honor them, confident, as is Krishna, that they shall succeed.
 They are like minors that one day shall enter into their inheritance–in a sense they are already wealthy.
-“Quickly he becomes virtuous [dharmic] and goes to everlasting peace.
-Know for certain that no devotee of Mine is ever lost” (9:31).

 It does not require much imagination to further realize that even now it is not such a good thing in Indian society to be of a low caste or a woman–and it was much, much worse before the twentieth century.
 Just consider how right now in south India when it is determined through ultrasound scanning that a child in the womb is female its death is cold-bloodedly planned either through abortion, poison, or even outright murder after her birth.
 Throughout the world women have lived in socially accepted slavery for thousands of years.
 The exceptions do not make the situation different.